 Not Today's Yesterday took home the Graham Smith Peace Foundation Award and the Bank SA Best in Dance Award at the 2018 Adelaide Fringe.

-Produced by: Michaela Burger ,
+Produced by: The PaperBoats ,

-Produced by: Australian Dance Theatre ,
+Produced by: Arena Theatre Company ,

 Produced by: Candy Shop Show Australia ,